Chemicals and fuels

 Oxy-fuel gases such as oxygen, acetylene and liquefied petroleum gas are used in varying quantities in many small businesses.
 If not used, stored or transported correctly they can catch fire or explode, causing death, serious injury or substantial property damage.

-- During storage, secure (eg by tying up with a chain or in a cage) oxygen and fuel gas (such as acetylene and LPG) cylinders should be kept apart or separated in an upright position, outside in a well-ventilated area.
+- During storage, secure (for example, by tying up with a chain or in a cage) oxygen and fuel gas (such as acetylene and LPG) cylinders should be kept apart or separated in an upright position, outside in a well-ventilated area.
 They should be three metres apart or separated by a thermal barrier/wall such as a brick or masonry wall.
 They should also be protected from impact by vehicles.

 - Store full and empty cylinders separately.